-- "¿Por qué?" is used to ask the reason for something, while "porque" introduces an answer or explanation.
+- "¿Por qué?" is used to ask for the reason for something, while "porque" introduces an answer or explanation.

 - We use “por qué” in direct and indirect questions.